 The Wilberforce Foundation is governed by its two founding Trustees with the assistance of an Advisory Board.
 The Advisory Board plays a key role in helping guide our philanthropic work and operational model.
-Our staff team are based in Auckland, coordinating all activities of the Foundation and managing our investment programme.
+Our staff team are spread across the motu (country), coordinating our activities and supporting our organisations in a wide variety of ways.

 During the journey as funders, we have observed the increasing need for both financial and non-financial support of charities.
 We now deliver a range of initiatives that cover collaboration opportunities, networking, upskilling and organisational capability development through the use of technical and consultant specialists.
 We have a particular focus on building connection and collaboration amongst the community of charities that we support.